 Buckhorn Campground is the most popular backcountry camping area in E.C.
 Manning Park.
 It is particularly busy during the peak alpine bloom (usually late July to early August) and on long weekends.

-Buckhorn is in sub-alpine meadows at the 5km mark on the Heather Trail.
-It usually takes between an hour and 90 minutes to hike into the campground.
-There are 24 tent pads, a bear cache, outhouses, and a day-use shelter.
+Buckhorn is in sub-alpine meadows at the 5 km mark on the Heather Trail.
+It generally takes between an hour and 90 minutes to hike into the campground.

-Campfires are not permitted at the Buckhorn Campground.
+Campfires are not allowed at Buckhorn Campground.

 Kicking Horse